charlotteong/big-data-spring2018/week-05/WS04_Raster.md

 red.dtype
 nir.dtype
 ```
 `uint16` refers to an unsigned 16-bit integer.
+(Cannot store negative values).
 So in addition to the fact that we're doing non-integer math with integer datatypes, we're also potentially creating negative values, which doesn't work so well with an unsigned data type.
 Good thing we can easily convert these `numpy` arrays using the `numpy` `.astype()` method.

 ```python
 red = red.astype(np.float32)